 You may have missed the sweet soccer victory on Saturday where the United States thumped the arrogant Mexican team 2-0, in a game played in Columbus, Ohio, a site deep in the heartland chosen to provide a majority-American crowd.
 The win qualifies America for the World Cup next year, a fine thing in itself.

 The match was a welcome payback for a 2-1 loss in March which took place in Mexico City.
 Mexicans followed that game with a session of American-flag trampling in front of the US embassy, with chants of "Osama!"

 So kicker Landon Donovan of Redlands, California, has had a few words of his own to share before and after Saturday's game.
 (In 2002, he smacked home a decisive goal against Mexico to reach a 2002 World Cup quarterfinal, and is therefore not much liked in sombrero-land.)
-He laid down a take-no-prisoners line in the sand
+He laid down a take-no-prisoners line in the sand:

 "I want (today) to be a miserable day for them," Donovan said of the Mexican players.
 "The best way to make them miserable is to beat their national team." [...]

 Donovan apparently doesn't care much for Mexicans.
 Maybe he thought the death threat trash talk by a Mexican player against his mother was over the line.
 He didn't let up in victory either: